srflaxu40/JenkinsWorld/README.md

 # JenkinsWorld

-Run, and provision against Amazon's Cloud (AWS).
+Run, and provision Jenkins with examples of bootstrapping jobs as code using init.groovy.d, Job DSL, and Jenkins Pipeline Plugin for bad ass automation.

 # Development Setup